-- · Enabled GPG checking for the ISO-configured local filesystem repository by default - Fixed errors in the kickstart scriptlets - SSD devices are better detected by the diskdetect.sh script - Removed obsolete simp-big and simp-big-disk-crypt kickstart options in EL7 - No longer install prelink at kickstart time - · Fixed EFI support on the ISO releases - Removed EL7 references to function keys which no longer are honored - Fixed the boot directory when fips is enabled on the ISO simp-doc simp-environment
+- Enabled GPG checking for the ISO-configured local filesystem repository by default - Fixed errors in the kickstart scriptlets - Improved detection of SSD devices using the diskdetect.sh script - Removed obsolete simp-big and simp-big-disk-crypt kickstart options in EL7 - No longer install prelink at kickstart time - Fixed EFI support on the ISO releases - Removed EL7 references to function keys which no longer are honored - Fixed the boot directory when fips is enabled on the ISO simp-doc simp-environment

-- Remove OBE MCollective references - Fixed issues in the sample tftpboot puppet code - · Fixed several broken links - Rearranged the installation guide to be more user friendly
+- Remove OBE MCollective references - Fixed issues in the sample tftpboot puppet code - · Fixed several broken links - Made the installation guide more user friendly by rearranging the content

-- Added the dist macro to the package name - Pre-populate /var/simp/environments/simp/site\files/pki\files and set the permissions appropriately.
-This fixes the failure of simp bootstrap on systems where the root user's umask has already been set to 077. - FakeCA config files were marked as such in the RPM so that they will not be overwritten on RPM upgrade. - Fixed a bug where the cacertkey file was not being generated in the correct location at install time. - Removed simp\options::selinux from the scenario hieradata. - Force a run of fixfiles in the %post section of simp-environment.
+- Added the dist macro to the package name - Pre-populate /var/simp/environments/simp/site_files/pki_files and set the permissions appropriately.
+This fixes the failure of simp bootstrap on systems where the root user's umask has already been set to 077. - FakeCA config files were marked as such in the RPM so that they will not be overwritten on RPM upgrade. - Fixed a bug where the cacertkey file was not being generated in the correct location at install time. - Removed simp_options::selinux from the scenario hieradata. - Force a run of fixfiles in the %post section of simp-environment.